-May 25, 2024 – Flag Planting – The Saturday before Memorial Day (5/23/20)
+May 25, 2024 – Flag Planting – The Saturday before Memorial Day

-Flag Retrieval – The Saturday after Memorial Day (5/30/20)
+Flag Planting: Saturday of Memorial Day Weekend

 For over 70 years, Scouts around the country have been helping to honor our country’s fallen.
 It all began in 1949 when Scouts in the Greater St. Louis Council decorated the 190,000 graves at Jefferson Barracks National Cemetery with miniature US flags.
 Since then, it has become one of the largest service projects in the country.

 Locally, the Golden Gate National Cemetery was first opened in 1941 and is one of 131 National cemeteries in 39 states.
 It is the final resting place of 15 Medal of Honor recipients, Congressman Leo Ryan, and Admiral Chester W. Nimitz, commander of the US Pacific Fleet during World War II.
 Each year, Scouts, Scouters, veterans and other community groups from all over the Bay Area gather in tribute to these gallant men and women who have made the ultimate sacrifice in defense of our country.

 Looking back on our 2021 Memorial Day Remembrance

 Due to concerns around COVID-19, for Memorial Day 2021 we didn’t have our annual in-person grave decoration event.
 In a number of different ways we honored those who gave their lives for our freedom as well as thanked those still serving.
 We worked with another non-profit organization called “A Million Thanks.”
 There were also other ideas on how to honor our fallen soldiers as a troop, pack, or family please click here (goes to goodhousekeeping.com).

 A Million Thanks